kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 begins with `0x00`, which no kube-apiserver storage serializer can emit: protobuf begins `6b 38 73 00`, JSON `{`, CBOR `d9 d9 f7`.
 One byte comparison therefore decides whether a value is compressed, with no flag to consult.
-Consequently **decompression is unconditional and cannot be disabled**; only the write path is gated.
+Consequently **decompression is unconditional and cannot be disabled**; only the write path is configurable.
 Disabling the feature, or removing a resource from the policy, can never strand data.

 Compression is opt-in per resource and off by default at every stage, including GA.